The paperwork is in for individuals running for Dallas City Council, and a record number of candidates have filed.

 Yolanda Faye Williams.
 Member of the Park and Recreation Board since 2014.

 Monica R. Alonzo.
-Former council member, trying to regain seat she lost to Omar Narvaez in 2017.
+Ex-council member, trying to regain seat she lost to Omar Narvaez.

 Tony Carrillo.
 Returning candidate from 2017, when he earned 42 votes.